Graduate Program Policies, College of Business Administration

 No decision is made on an application for admission to the graduate programs of business administration until all required documents have been submitted.
 These include a completed application form, the $50 application fee, official notification by GMAC as to the score achieved on the Graduate Management Admissions Test (GMAT), your resume, statement of aims and objectives, and an official transcript from every institution of higher learning attended.
 To be admitted to the programs, an applicant must show evidence that he or she has earned a bachelor’s degree or equivalent from an accredited institution of higher learning and has the potential to perform satisfactorily at the graduate level.
 The primary criteria used in making admission decisions are the undergraduate grade point average, the score achieved on the GMAT, professional experience, and graduate level GPA (if applicable).
 The Graduate Record Examination (GRE) is acceptable as an admissions examination in place of the GMAT.

-MBA applicants who meet one of the following criteria established by the Rider University College of Business Administration would qualify for a waiver for the standardized test requirement (GMAT or GRE):
+MBA/MSCF/MSIS applicants who meet one of the following criteria established by Rider University's Norm Brodsky College of Business would qualify for a waiver for the standardized test requirement (GMAT or GRE):

 - Has graduated from an AACSB accredited business program AND has one of the following: